warrickball/tomso/docs/index.rst

 TOMSO
 =====
-Tools for Modelling Stars and their Oscillations
+Tools for Models of Stars and their Oscillations
 ------------------------------------------------

 TOMSO is a set of Python modules for loading and saving input and